braniik/braniik/README.md

 ### 🔧 What I'm up to

-- 🔐 Messing around with ProtonMail Bridge
+- 🔐 Actively hating Outlook SMTP handling
 - 🐦 Polishing Whirlybird — helping my friend with sprites and sounds
 - 📁 Making progress on tfm